13 Deserts

 Figure 13.11: Gyres of the Earth’s oceans.

 The Coriolis effect operates on all motions on the Earth.
 Artillerymen must take the Coriolis effect into account on ballistic trajectories when making long-distance targeting calculations.
-Geologists note how its effect on air and currents creates deserts in designated zones around the Earth as well as the surface currents in the ocean.
-The Coriolis effect causes the ocean to turn clockwise in the northern hemisphere and counterclockwise in the southern.
-It also affects by creating high-altitude, polar jet that sometimes push lobes of cold arctic air into the temperate zone, down to as far as 30° from the usual 60°.
+Geologists note how its effect on air and oceanic currents creates deserts in designated zones around the Earth as well as the surface currents in the ocean.
+The Coriolis effect causes the ocean gyres to turn clockwise in the northern hemisphere and counterclockwise in the southern.
+It also affects weather by creating high-altitude, polar jet streams that sometimes push lobes of cold arctic air into the temperate zone, down to as far as latitude 30° from the usual 60°.
 It also causes low pressure systems and intense tropical storms to rotate counter-clockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere.

 Video 13.2: The Coriolis effect.